mbxjy4/LIFE4136-Rot1-Gp2/README.md

 <!-- TOC --><a name="contributors"></a>
 ## Contributors
 All scripts and analysis were completed jointly with Areeba Salman and Shixuan Liu, with additional contributions from Matt Loose and Laura Dean.
-Thank you all!
+Thanks all for your efforts, support and insight!

 <!-- TOC --><a name="references"></a>
 ## References